bl4de/research/README.md

 #### Actually working on...

-Leaks caused by hidden folders and files (eg. .git, which is my favourite :) )
+Leaks in web applications caused by hidden folders and files (like .git)

 You can see _work in progress_ here: https://github.com/bl4de/research/blob/master/hidden_directories_leaks/hidden_directories_and_files_leaks.md